go-aiiq/DocumentAnalyzerAI/README.md

-# TA AI Document Analyzer
+# TC AI Document Analyzer

 A full-stack document analysis application that uses AI to process and segment PDF documents.
 The application features a modern web interface with drag-and-drop file upload, S3 integration, and LandingAI-powered document processing.